cmadland/teaching/pages/02.edci335-may-2020/01.home/01.welcome/_week-1/alert.md

     skip: true
 ---

+# May 4 - 11
-# Things to do this week...
+Things to do this week...
 Updated Monday, May the 4th (be with you).

 :fa-check: Get oriented to how the course works.<br>
 :fa-check: Sign up for a WordPress blog.<br>
-:fa-check: Email me your blog URL.<br>
+:fa-check: Complete the Learning Pathways survey.<br>
 :fa-check: Customize your blog.<br>
 :fa-check: Post a self-introduction.<br>
 :fa-check: Read two relatively short chapters.<br>